Nexints/Doki-Doki-LifeTimes/README.md

 # Additional notes:
 - I've open sourced this project and released what I had in order to show that mod development is ongoing.
 This mod is not ready for public release, and still uses plenty of placeholders.
 - I may eventually drop development on this mod, and if I do so, you may fork this project and continue it yourself.
 - Contact me if you would like to join the development team!
+Currently looking for artists and writers to help with mod progression.